 What is covered on our AED course?

-Basic anatomy & physiology of the heart
+Basic anatomy and physiology of the heart

 Cardiac arrest